MrDaPoyo/ebook/chapter2.md

 - The `<a>` tag, which displays a link.

 All of these tags are inside other tags, and they can be displayed like a Matrioska.
+There is a hierarchy they all follow.
+Every website follows this hierarchy.
+And in case it's broken, web browsers might be unable to render it properly.

 ![A tag inside a tag inside a tag inside a tag.
 They follow a hierarchy, from bigger to smaller.](images/matrioska.png)